 Carnival Corporation & plc Announces Closing of an Equity Offering and Repurchase of Convertible Notes

 MIAMI, Nov.
-19, 2020 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL;NYSE: CUK), today announced that Carnival Corporation (the "Corporation") has closed its previously announced registered direct offering of 49.2 million shares of its common stock at a price of $18.05 per share to a limited number of holders of its 5.75% Convertible Senior Notes due 2023 (the "Convertible Notes").
-The Corporation used the proceeds from this closing to repurchase $427.9 million principal amount of its Convertible Notes in privately negotiated transactions.
+23, 2020 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL;NYSE: CUK), today announced that Carnival Corporation (the "Corporation") has closed its previously announced registered direct offering of 10.4 million shares of its common stock at a price of $17.59 per share to a holder of its 5.75% Convertible Senior Notes due 2023 (the "Convertible Notes").
+The Corporation used the proceeds from this closing to repurchase $90.8 million principal amount of its Convertible Notes in a privately negotiated transaction.

-The Corporation expects to close an additional 8.2 million shares as part of the registered direct offering on November 20, 2020.
-The Corporation intends to use the net proceeds from the November 20, 2020 closing to repurchase an additional $71.5 million principal amount of its Convertible Notes in a privately negotiated transaction.

-Following these note repurchases, an aggregate of $627.5 million principal amount of the Corporation's Convertible Notes will remain outstanding.
+Following the note repurchase, an aggregate of $536.7 million principal amount of the Corporation's Convertible Notes will remain outstanding.

 Goldman Sachs & Co.
 LLC acted as the exclusive placement agent for the registered direct offering.
 PJT Partners LP served as independent financial advisor to the Corporation for the registered direct offering.
 A shelf registration statement relating to the shares was previously filed with the U.S. Securities and Exchange Commission ("SEC") and is effective.
 The registered direct offering was made only by means of a prospectus supplement and an accompanying base prospectus.
 A prospectus supplement and accompanying base prospectus relating to the registered direct offering have been filed with the SEC and are available on the SEC's website at www.sec.gov.
 Copies of the prospectus supplement and accompanying base prospectus relating to the registered direct offering may be obtained from Goldman Sachs & Co.
 LLC, Prospectus Department, 200 West Street, New York, New York 10282, telephone: 1-866-471-2526, facsimile: 212-902-9316 or by emailing [email protected]).